-You can use your entrance wrist band to re-enter Tulum multiple times in the same day, so hang onto it in case you want to see the place in morning light and afternoon light which are both great times to take pictures of Tulum.
+You can use your entrance wrist band to re-enter Tulum multiple times during the same day, so hang onto it in case you want to see the place in the morning light and in the afternoon light which are both great times to take pictures of Tulum.
 Unfortunately, the caretakers of the site have roped off some key vantage points for safety reasons, making it hard to get the ruins, cliff, and ocean in one picture.

 After visiting Tulum we drove out to the Cobá archaeological site, which is less than an hour from Tulum.
 Cobá is a very different city with very different site and a very different way of touring it awaited us.